weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 For each benchmark test, we pick parameters of:
 - efConstruction - The HNSW build parameter that controls the quality of the search at build time.
 - maxConnections - The HNSW build parameter that controls how many outgoing edges a node can have in the HNSW graph.
 - ef - The HNSW query time parameter that controls the quality of the search.

-For each set of parameters we've run 10000 requests and we measured:
+For each set of parameters, we've run 10000 requests, and we measured:

-- The Recall@1, Recall@10, Recall@100 by comparing Weaviate's results to the
+- The Recall@1, Recall@10, and Recall@100 by comparing Weaviate's results to the
   ground truths specified in each dataset
 - Multi-threaded Queries per Second (QPS) - The overall throughput you can achieve with each configuration
-- Individual Request Latency (mean) - The mean latency over all 10,000 requests
+- Individual Request Latency (mean) - The mean latency overall of 10,000 requests
 - P99 Latency - 99% of all requests (9.900 out of 10.000) have a latency that
   is lower than or equal to this number
 - Import time - Since varying the build parameters has an effect on import